 However, letting go doesn’t mean that you can’t have standards for what is right or wrong, or what is fair and what isn’t fair.
 It’s okay if something happens and it sparks up a negative reaction inside you.
 Just realize that if you should let go immediately, or else you will likely waste hours at a time dwelling on it and being in a negative, suffering state.

 Build Emotional Resilience through Meditation

 Fortunately, thedailymeditation.com has a lot of articles on meditation, Buddhism, peace, and other topics that can allow you to build resilience to things that make you unhappy.

 Check out Paul’s comprehensive article on meditation techniques from beginners to advanced to get a good understanding of how to meditate, even if you are just starting.

 Also mindfulness is a good technique to help you let go of negative emotions when things start to go awry.
-Paul’s in-depth article on mindfulness will certainly help you out, if you haven’t read it already.
+Paul’s article about how to stay mindful will certainly help you out, if you haven’t read it already.

 We talked about a lot in this article today.

 - You know that attaching yourself to material or external things will inevitably lead to suffering.

 - You also know that the mind sets boundaries for what it will feel happy towards and what it won’t.

 - Letting go of your negative emotions and attachments will allow you to transcend them, making you resilient to events that may emotionally harm you.